Pemex deepwater gas project draws rebuke from Mexico's regulator

 SCARCE OPTIONS

-Lopez Obrador took office in 2019 and since then the government has frozen open-competition bidding rounds that had secured foreign investment for sustaining projected oil and gas output growth.
+Lopez Obrador took office in 2018, and since 2019 his government has frozen open-competition bidding rounds that had secured foreign investment for sustaining projected oil and gas output growth.
 This has forced Pemex to resort to service contracts to establish partnerships and bring in development capital.

 In July, Pemex and New Fortress announced a "long-term strategic partnership" for Lakach that would supply gas for domestic use and produce liquefied natural gas for exports.